 The other part of their set is filled with a selection of older material such as Ghost, which does make everything feel slightly disjointed.
 This greater focus on acoustic guitar and melodic piano made more sense on their previous tours, backing bands such as The Black Keys and The Shins.
 These songs now serve as a bit of a mixed bag musically, but the consistent themes of lust, longing and regret grant them a universal appeal.
 One possible concern is that the new direction may alienate their current fans, however the deafening audience participation throughout all 22 songs would suggest otherwise.

-For further information about Tegan and Sara and future events visit here.
+For further information and future events visit Tegan and Sara’s website here.